-In 1848 three Brearley brothers, Joseph aged 25, Sharp aged 20 and William aged 37, were transported to Australia on the Anna Maria.
+In 1848 three Brearley brothers, Joseph aged 25, Sharp aged 20 and William aged 37, were transported to Australia on the Anna Maria arriving on 23 June.
 All were sentenced for stealing.
 William, who was married with six children, may have returned to England at the end of his sentence.
 Joseph and Sharp were successful businessmen in the tannery business in Geelong.
 A younger brother, John, joined them in 1854.

 Sharp became a South Barwon Shire councillor serving from 1863 until 1868, from 1879 until 1881 and from 1887 until 1891 and was mayor of the shire from 1864 to 1866.
 In December 1876 the partnership of Joseph and Sharp in the Australian Tannery was dissolved.
 It was the largest tannery in the Southern Hemisphere.
 Sharp purchased "Englewood" at Inverleigh.
 In 1880 after a clearing sale at "Englewood" 1214 acres was advertised for lease.
 Later that year he proposed a tannery at Western Beach fronting Victoria Terrace.

 In 1884 he left for Europe.
 In 1886 liquidators sold the Australian Tannery to George Brearley for £3,750.
 The following year the Corio Tannery was sold for £4,000 (cost £11,000).
 Sharp and Jane Brearley lived at Calder Park, Mount Duneed from 1887-1891.
 In 1888 he had a villa at Anglesea erected costing £1,000.
 A street in Anglesea was named after him.